 The Federal McKinney-Vento Homeless Assistance Act defines children and youth who lack a fixed, regular, and adequate nighttime residence as homeless.
 This includes children and youths who:

 - share the housing of other persons due to loss of housing, economic hardship, or a similar reason (sometimes referred to as “doubled-up”)

 - live in motels, hotels, trailer parks, or camping grounds due to lack of alternative adequate accommodations

 - have a primary nighttime residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings

 - live in cars, parks, public spaces, abandoned buildings, substandard housing (e.g., housing that lacks any one of the fundamental utilities, does not have working a kitchen or plumbing, is overcrowded, or infested), bus or train stations, or similar settings

 - Migratory children who qualify as homeless because they are living in circumstances described above.

-- Unaccompanied youth who qualify as homeless because they are living in circumstances described above.
+- Unaccompanied youth, defined as a youth not in the physical custody of a parent or guardian, who qualify as homeless because they are living in circumstances described above.